MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-vmware.md

 DPM provides the following features when backing up VMware virtual machines:

 >[!NOTE]
-> Backup to tape is supported from DPM 2019.
+> Back up of virtual machines to tape is applicable for DPM 2019 and later.

 - Agentless backup: DPM doesn't require an agent to be installed on the vCenter or ESXi server to back up the virtual machine.
 Instead, just provide the IP address or fully qualified domain name (FQDN) and sign in credentials used to authenticate the VMware server with DPM.
 - Cloud Integrated Backup: DPM protects workloads to disk, tape, and cloud.
 DPM's backup and recovery workflow help you manage long-term retention and offsite backup.